lewollerenshaw/chordbar-api/README.md

 ## Prerequisites
 - You will need to install [golang](https://golang.org/dl/) on your machine to run this program.

-- You will also need to installl Gorilla Mux by running this command
+- You will also need to installl [Gorilla Mux](https://github.com/gorilla/mux) by running this command.

 ```
 go get -u github.com/gorilla/mux
 ```